Etrian Odyssey III

 Etrian Odyssey III: The Drowned City is a 2010 3D dungeon crawler role-playing video game by Atlus for the Nintendo DS.
-It's a sequel to Etrian Odyssey II: Heroes of Lagaard.
+It is a sequel to Etrian Odyssey II: Heroes of Lagaard.
 Players assume the role of a guild leader, adventuring into the labyrinth to fulfill quests.

-A remastered version is set to release for Nintendo Switch and Windows in June 2023 under the title Etrian Odyssey III HD.
+A remastered version was released for Nintendo Switch and Windows in June 2023 under the title Etrian Odyssey III HD.